 Irrigation Acceleration Fund [Ministry for Primary Industries website]

-In 2009, the Government asked the stakeholder-led Land and Water Forum to take a collaborative and consensus-based approach to provide solutions for freshwater management issues in New Zealand.
-The forum produced four reports.
+The Government asks the stakeholder-led Land and Water Forum to take a collaborative and consensus-based approach to freshwater management issues in New Zealand.
+The forum produces four reports.

 Land and Water Forum reports [Land and Water Forum website]